misselvexu/mixmicro-cropdb/README.md

 -   Schema migration
 -   Indexing
 -   Full text search
--   Both way replication via Nitrite DataGate server
+-   Both way replication via Crop DataGate server
 -   Very fast, lightweight and fluent API
 -   Android compatibility (API Level 19)

 ## Kotlin Extension

-Nitrite has a kotlin extension called **Potassium Nitrite** for kotlin developers.
+Crop has a kotlin extension called **Potassium Crop** for kotlin developers.
-Visit [here](https://github.com/nitrite/nitrite-java/tree/develop/potassium-nitrite) for more details.
+Visit [here](https://github.com/misselvexu/mixmicro-cropdb/tree/develop/potassium-corpdb) for more details.

-## Getting Started with Nitrite
+## Getting Started with Crop

 **NOTE:** There are breaking api changes in version 4.x.x.
 So please exercise caution when upgrading from 3.x.x
 especially for **package name changes**.

 ### How To Install

-To use Nitrite in any Java application, first add the nitrite bill of materials, then add required dependencies:
+To use Crop in any Java application, first add the cropdb bill of materials, then add required dependencies:

 **Maven**